-I consider it one of the greatest privileges of my life to have studied at Stanstead College, where boys and girls, Grades 7 through 12,
+I consider it one of the greatest privileges of my life to have studied at Stanstead College.

-In recent years, as my girls reach high school, I've had the immense pleasure of getting involved
+In recent years I had the pleasure of getting involved myself

-Mariama Barry, Class of 2021, talks about the academic advantages of Stanstead College, an English university-prep boarding and day school in the Eastern Townships of Quebec, Canada.
+As she prepared for University, Mariama Barry, Class of 2021, talks about the academic advantages of attending Stanstead College.

 Stanstead College’s structured athletics program encourages teamwork, fair play, perseverance and, above all, health.
 Each term, students have a choice of athletic options, with practices taking place after school four weekdays out of five.
 Whether you are part of an elite team or pushing yourself in an individual sport, Spartans Athletics promotes skills development and physical fitness.
 Although Stanstead College is a small school of approximately 250 students, the walls of our athletic facilities proudly display the many banners our teams have earned over the years.
 Win or lose, our athletes live and celebrate Spartans Pride.

 Here is the portrait of an impressive young man who exemplifies what Stanstead College is about; a marriage of academics and athleticism.
 Indeed Stanstead has developed one of the greatest, most well rounded hockey programs in Canada.

 captain of the Varsity Hockey team at Stanstead College.